-Word mazes are a form of puzzle where students must follow the correct sequence of words to make their way from the start of the maze to the finish.
+Word mazes are a word puzzle where students must follow the correct sequence of words to make their way from the start of the maze to the finish.
+The correct choice is vertically or horizontally connected to the previous word.
+Diagonal moves are not allowed.

-Being aware of syllable stress is crucial for helping non-native English speakers to improve their pronunciation and comprehensibility.
-These word-stress mazes get student grappling with stressed syllables.
+Awareness of stressed syllables is crucial in helping non-native English speakers to improve their pronunciation and comprehensibility.
+These word mazes student focus attention on word stress.

 Hello!
 My students really enjoyed the word stress mazes, until they found an error!
 In the three-syllable word maze, the word frustrating does not have the oOo stress pattern.
 Perhaps you could update the maze with another word.
 Thanks!